Town of East Fremantle

 Births and deaths

-In 2016 East Fremantle (South) is forecast to have the highest fertility rate of 2.22 (births per woman), this is expected to remain stable with a rate of 2.22 in 2036.
+In 2017, East Fremantle (South) is estimated to have the highest fertility rate of 2.22 (births per woman), this is expected to remain stable with a rate of 2.22 in 2036.

 The number of births in the Town of East Fremantle are derived by multiplying age specific fertility rates of women aged 15-49 by the female population in these age groups for all years during the forecast period.